Our Magic Rub Bar removes stubborn marks

 Wax residue/water spots in black plastic trim

 As above, apply water to a small cut off portion of the bar.
 You don't want a big sized bar as the chance of it rubbing accidently on any adjoining paint can be high.
 Rub and inspect, then wash off once the residue is gone with water.
 Dry with a chamois.
-Once dry, apply either our Tyre Sheen or Vinyl Revival.
+Once dry, apply either our Mr Black or Vinyl Revival.